Economic Inequality Is Even Worse Than You Think

 These families often buy these masterpieces purely as investments, meaning they disappear from public view and end up in free ports, air-conditioned storage facilities, with the public unable to enjoy them.
 Picasso’s Garçon a la pipe was bought at a 2004 Sotheby’s auction for $104 million and disappeared from public view.
 Art dealers have told the press they assumed the painting was in a free port somewhere.

 One very rich Hamptons woman enjoyed impressing her guests by regularly switching the flowers in her giant garden.
-But she was offended by the sights of her gardeners toiling, and so ordered that they complete their labors overnight by lantern light.
+But she was offended by the sights of her gardeners toiling, and so she ordered that they complete their labors overnight by lantern light.
 Mark Zuckerberg bought up four houses that neighbored his Crescent Park home, just so he could tear them down and replace them with foliage and other sight-line obstacles.
 Considering his company’s history of hoarding user data for sale, the Wall Street Journal called that “a tad ironic.”

 The financial journalist Robert Frank covered an elite butler academy, where you learn that rich families like their wine glasses at dinner kept right at half-full but their shampoo and toothpaste always topped-up, and that they like their drawers, clothes, and personal items arranged the same in all their different homes: